 Some additional perspective: the primary rock formation on which most of Manhattan’s ranking skyscrapers repose—Manhattan Schist—is itself about a half billion years old.
 (My ass is three floors above some right now.)

-In another 4.5 billion years, our galaxy, the Milky Way, will become one with Andromeda, which is currently 2.5 million light years distant but headed our way on a collision course, looking like a thrown frisbee, four moons wide.
-The two will begin merging (not colliding, because nearly all stars are too far apart for that) around 4 billion years from now, and will complete a new galaxy about 7 billion years from now.
+In another 4.5 billion years, our galaxy, the Milky Way, will become one with Andromeda, which is currently 2.5 million light years distant but headed our way on a collision course, looking for now like a thrown frisbee, four moons wide.
+The two will begin merging (not colliding, because nearly all stars are too far apart for that) around 4 billion years from now, and will complete a new galaxy ,resembling an elliptical haze, in about 7 billion years.
 Here is a simulation of that future.
 Bear in mind when watching it that it covers the next 8 billion years.
 (Our Sun, by the way, will likely be around for all of that, though by the end it will a have become a red giant with a diameter wider than Earth’s orbit, or perhaps will have nova’d out, surviving as yet another white dwarf.
 Also—I’m adding this later—Andromeda is weird and scary.)

 In TIME WITHOUT END: PHYSICS AND BIOLOGY IN AN OPEN UNIVERSE, Freeman Dyson gives these estimates for the future age of the Universe: